LaksCastro/todo/README.md

     git clone https://github/LaksCastro/todo.git

-Install dependencies, remember, let's use example `npm` but you can use the package manager of your choice:
+Install dependencies, remember, lets use example `npm` but you can use the package manager of your choice:

     npm install